MicrosoftDocs/winrt-api/windows.ui.text/fontweights_extralight.md

 # Windows.UI.Text.FontWeights.ExtraLight

 ## -description

-Specifies an "ExtraLight" font weight.
+Specifies a font weight value of 200.

 ## -property-value

-A [FontWeight](fontweight.md) value that represents an "ExtraLight" font weight.
+A [FontWeight](fontweight.md) with a Weight value of 200.

 ## -remarks